Some of the Most‑Misunderstood Properties in CSS

 1. display

-This property is often misunderstood because it has many values, each with its own specific use.
-I've written about display in my article here: "Using display in CSS".
+Display is easy to misunderstand because it has many values, each with its own specific use.
+I cover display in my article here: "Using display in CSS".

 2. float